VALUE VAULT

 This comp sets the absolute floor for Walker Avenue.
 Even at $590,000, the market has said no. The subject is in meaningfully better condition — functional kitchen, usable bathroom, working washer, and a new roof installed January 2026.
 But the gap is not as wide as it might seem.
 The subject still needs a full renovation, has structural concerns, termite damage, water intrusion, and a significant cleanout.

 BOTTOM LINE: If a tear-down on Walker Ave cannot sell at $590,000 after 16 months, the subject — while in better shape — must be priced to create clear differentiation.
 Every buyer who looks at 154 Walker Ave will also see 216 Walker Ave.
-Pricing at $589,000 — just $1,000 below the teardown — positions the subject as the clearly superior option at a better price.
+Pricing at $525,000 — well below the teardown — positions the subject as the clearly superior option at a dramatically better price.

 EXPIRED